 Whenever I need a quick home-made stencil I use full sheet label stickers. (peel and stick) I traced a heart and cut out the center.

-I “inked” the stamp with the DecoArt Gloss Enamel Razzle Berry Paint and started stamping hearts in a random pattern.
+After peeling the large heart "sticker" pattern, I inked the stamp with the DecoArt Gloss Enamel Razzle Berry Paint and started stamping hearts in a random pattern.

-I have a lot of little plastic trays leftover from my teaching gig.
+Did you know I have a lot of little plastic trays leftover from my teaching gig?
+Yep, I was a pre-k teacher for nineteen years!
 They come in handy for these craft projects.

 This is really easy.
 If it’s too late for you to do this for Valentine’s day,this could work for many other holidays-Easter is right around the corner!
 Wouldn’t colorful Easter eggs look great on a plate like this?!